Promis (musician): Personal life

-As a four-year-old he and his parents emigrated from Chile to Tucson, AZ, as his father fled from the Chilean regime under dictator Pinochet.
+As a four-year-old he and his parents emigrated from Chile to Tucson, AZ, as his father fled from the Chilean regime under dictator Augusto Pinochet.
 Promis graduated from the University of Arizona in Media Arts & Journalism and in 1997 he moved to Los Angeles.
 Once Promis was settled, he began a career in music journalism that would see his reviews, retrospectives and the like feature at outlets such as All Music Guide and Billboard.
 During this period, Promis also began to learn how to write and compose songs via the piano which later led to him becoming a full-time musician in 2008.

 Music career

 Promis' music combination is a style of music which he calls "electric cabaret," songs that can either be played on a solo piano or arranged with electronics and real musicians.

 Promis, Promis 2, Promis III (2005–2008)

 His eponymous debut album was released in 2005 and revealed that Promis was already influenced by the French chanson method and adult pop music structure, but there was a decidedly lo-fi element to the long player.
 The second album Promis issued, Promis 2 (2007), uncovered further sonic touchstones which included classical, Gothic, Mediterranean, and Balkan music.
 In a review of Promis 2, reviewer Leonard Lair remarked of the album, "Promis 2 is too long an album to take in one sitting, but overall it's the slower, subtler songs that should ensure Promis has a future beyond the reputation of a showman."

 From 2008 Promis teamed up with British producer Ian Matthews in Los Angeles, who produced the third album Promis III.
 Matthews would become a musical partner throughout his career.
 The basic idea for this album was to combine Promis chansons with electronic production, putting Promis' songs to darker synthesizer sound.